Sonoma County Wineries To Visit This Fall

 www.prestonfarmandwinery.com

-Another very charming place to visit in the Dry Creek Valley is the family owned Preston Farm and Winery.
+Another charming place to visit in the Dry Creek Valley is the family-owned Preston Farm and Winery.
 Led by the uniquely talented couple Lou and Susan Preston, the gorgeous property features a 125-acre Demeter Certified Biodynamic Farm.
 The property is complete with farm animals and petting area, a small production of old vine zinfandel and carignane.
-Also onsite are acres of fruit trees. producing 25 varieties of heirloom apples, olive oil, peaches and other tree-borne fruits.
+Also onsite are acres of fruit trees.
+They produce 25 varieties of heirloom apples, olive oil, peaches, and other tree-borne fruits.

 Related: Paso Robles Wineries To Visit